duereg/manager-readme-1/README.md

 - Remove blockers.
 - Give or Find context.
-- Find a right person to help you.
+- Find the right person to help you.

 ## I wish I had a crystal ball!